 I ached for you.

-If I could spend one moment, an instant of time in your company my life would be fulfilled.
+If I could spend one moment, one instant of time, in your company, my life would be fulfilled.

-A dark pool welled in my heart; I would never see you again, a fleeting image, a ghost, a trick of the light and imagination, a moment, forever lost.
+A dark pool welled in my heart.
+I would never see you again.
+You were merely a fleeting image, a ghost, a trick of the light and imagination, a moment, forever lost.

-For three weeks I thought of you, struggling to exist day by day.
+For three weeks I thought of you, I struggled to exist day by day.
 The routine of life, work, domestics, hobbies, continued, performed by an automaton whose mind was somewhere else; with you.
-At night I dreamt of you, every night, so real, so alluring; my heart was breaking.
-I was losing control.
-I knew that but couldn’t help myself.
+At night I dreamed of you, every night, so real, so alluring; my heart was breaking.
+I was losing control, but couldn’t help myself.
 The vision of unearthly beauty, you, haunted me.
 Yet there was delight in this torment.

-Food was running low in the house, which had become untidy.
+Food ran low in the house, which had become untidy.
 I looked in the mirror and was shocked by my unkempt appearance.
 With effort I wrenched myself into reality, showered, put on fresh clothes and cleaned the house.
 Hunger pangs shot through my stomach like knives being twisted, I had to eat.
-Cooking was just too much; I headed out for a take-away meal from the Chinese restaurant half a mile down the road.
-The air smelt strange, but I drew it deep into my lungs.
-It had been so long since I had taken a walk, driving to work everyday then dreaming my life away at home.
+Cooking was just too much, so I headed out for a take-away from the Chinese restaurant half a mile down the road.
+The air smelled strange, but I drew it deep into my lungs.
+It had been so long since I had walked, driving to work every day, then dreaming my life away at home.

 A screech of tyres.
 A scream.
 A figure, poised, frozen in the path of a car which was hurtling out of control.
 I ran and pushed the figure clear and then the car caught me.
 A tearing pain in my hip, then the world turned upside down, I span through the air and landed on the concrete of the sidewalk.
 A bang resonated through my skull, my last memory and then everything went blank.

 I awoke two days later in hospital.
-I had concussion but the wounds were minor and would make a full recovery.
-As my vision cleared a bright blue-white light filled the room…. no…. it was filling my entire being, my mind and body; for the face looking down on me was you.
+I had concussion but the wounds were minor, I would make a full recovery.
+As my vision cleared a bright blue light filled the room . . . no . . . it was filling my entire being, mind and body; for the face looking down on me was you.
 Love filled your eyes